Clinical psychology: Professional ethics

 The field of clinical psychology in most countries is strongly regulated by a code of ethics.
 In the US, professional ethics are largely defined by the APA Code of Conduct, which is often used by states to define licensing requirements.
 The APA Code generally sets a higher standard than that which is required by law as it is designed to guide responsible behavior, the protection of clients, and the improvement of individuals, organizations, and society.
 The Code is applicable to all psychologists in both research and applied fields.

 The APA Code is based on five principles: Beneficence and Nonmaleficence, Fidelity and Responsibility, Integrity, Justice, and Respect for People's Rights and Dignity.
 Detailed elements address how to resolve ethical issues, competence, human relations, privacy and confidentiality, advertising, record keeping, fees, training, research, publication, assessment, and therapy.

+The Canadian Psychological Association ethical code principle's are: Respect for the Dignity of Persons and Peoples, Responsible Caring, Integrity in Relationships, and Responsibility to Society.
+It is considered very similar to the APA's Code.

 In the UK the British Psychological Society has published a Code of Conduct and Ethics for clinical psychologists.
 This has four key areas: Respect, Competence, Responsibility and Integrity.
 Other European professional organizations have similar codes of conduct and ethics.

+The Asian Federation for Psychotherapy published a code of ethics in 2008 with the following principles: Beneficence, Responsibility, Integrity, Justices, and Respect.
+Similar to the APA code, it provides detailed instructions for the conduct of psychologists, specifically psychotherapists.
+Russia, India, Iran, Kazakhstan, China, Malaysia, and Japan are member countries.

+The National Latina/o Psychological Association adopted their current ethical guidelines in 2018, stating that "the traditional Eurocentric foundations in mainstream psychology have provided culturally bound knowledge about worldviews, ways of living, and cultural practices."
+Their principles are: Respect and Responsibility, Ethical Dilemmas, Ethical Decision-Making and Legal Responsibility, Consultation, Justice and Advocacy, Self-Awareness and Social-Consciousness, Action and Accountability, Training and Creating Infrastructure, and Mentorship.